 // delete by id

-sjm.delete(Product.class, 5);
+sjm.deleteById(Product.class, 5);

 /*

 when the column name does not match the corresponding underscore case property name.
+This allows the usage of

 */